 Avoidance of Pay for Order Flow

 Payment for order flow is a scheme that gives brokers a financial incentive to route trades to certain exchanges.
-Payment for order flow schemes typically cost the investor more money and the practice is controversial.
-Public does not participate in payment for order flow schemes.
+The practice is controversial and typically costs the investor more money.
+The public does not participate in payment for order flow schemes.

 See Related: Best Apps for Automatic Investing in ETFs